zhtpandog/nyansa_haotian/readme.md

 # Q1 #
 ## Execution ##
-With Python 2 or 3 environment configured in your device, cd to folder ex1, and make sure both ex1.py and input file exist, then run command:
+With Python 2 or 3 environment configured in your device, `cd` to folder `ex1`, and make sure both `ex1.py` and `input.txt` exist, then run command:
 `python ex1.py input.txt`
 The result will look like this:
 ```